-The Temperate House at Kew is currently undergoing restoration until 2018.
-It is a huge project which needed to be done in order to reinforce the framework, replace the glass and the heating.
-The temperate house is twice the size of the Palm House, so imagine the sheer amount of plants we are going to be able to enjoy once it's completed.
-I actually cannot wait, and I'm sure to keep an eye on the official Kew website for updates.
-Currently, it is due to reopen in May 2018.
+The Temperate House at Kew was under restoration until 2018.
+It was a huge project which needed to be done in order to reinforce the framework, replace the glass and the heating.
+The temperate house is twice the size of the Palm House.
+It was reopened in 2018 and it is now open to visitors.

 The Formal Gardens